 How to Invest in Gold ETFs?

-Step 1: Investors should open a Demat account as well as a trading account online by submitting their PAN, ID proof, and residential proof, etc.
+Step 1: Firstly, investors should open a Demat account as well as a trading account online by submitting their PAN, ID proof, and residential proof, etc.

-Step 2: They should then choose a Gold ETF and place their order.
+Step 2: Secondly, they should then choose a Gold ETF and place their order.
 Subsequently, there is also an option to select mutual funds with an underlying gold ETF.

-Step 3: You will consequently receive a confirmation sent to your email and your phone.
+Step 3: Thirdly, they will consequently receive a confirmation sent to your email and your phone.

 Step 4: Finally, a nominal brokerage fee will be deducted during your transaction.